aisomur/genes_dev_2017/README.md

 ## Contact

-If you have any question, please contact to a.isomura@infront.kyoto-u.ac.jp.
+If you have any question, please contact to aisomura@infront.kyoto-u.ac.jp.